-Dr. Gloss, Director of Epilepsy of the Geisinger Health System, has no relevant financial relationships to disclose.)
+Dr. Gloss, Director of Clinical Neurophysiology at Charleston Area Medical Center, has no relevant financial relationships to disclose.)

 Dr. Stern, Director of the Epilepsy Clinical Program at the University of California in Los Angeles, received honorariums from Greenwish, Sunovion, and UCB as an advisor and from Greenwich, Eisai, LivaNova, and UCB as a lecturer.)

 In this article, the author discusses the EEG findings in encephalopathic states, both acute and chronic.
 Encephalopathy is characterized clinically by a generalized alteration of attention, consciousness, or cognition.
 Acute encephalopathies range from delirium to coma.
 In the chronic, static, or slowly progressive encephalopathies there may be maintenance of attention initially, but there is loss of cognitive functions as seen in dementia.
 Electroencephalography (EEG) plays a significant role in the evaluation of patients with acute encephalopathy.
 Most importantly, EEG can differentiate between a true acute encephalopathy and epileptic states or psychiatric conditions.
 Although EEG is very sensitive in detecting an acute encephalopathy, it is not usually etiologically specific.
 The usefulness of EEG in chronic encephalopathy is less clear.
 Studies are beginning to appear about inter-rater reliability in the EEG literature, and have bearing on 1 of the patterns often seen in encephalopathic states.

 • The EEG hallmark of most acute encephalopathies is background slowing.